MikailaAkeredolu/PcLab/README.md

 # Assesmble a PC system (UML required)

+Hello,
+Before you start coding - Create your UML first.
+Don't forget that a UML required

 ### Part 1 - Create the following classes:
 - Create a PC class that HAS a Case , Motherboard and a Monitor
 - Create a **parameterized constructor** for PC containing all of its instance variables